-Windows 10 has a troubleshooter available from the Settings application and the Control Panel in Windows 10.
+Windows 10 has a troubleshooter available from the Settings application and the Control Panel.
 With it, you can let Windows do the hard work by letting it figure out what is wrong with your operating system without you needing to do anything else other than wait for the results.

 The troubleshooter not only helps you identify what is wrong but it will also take the matter into its own hands and offer to try to fix the problems for you.